LibrariesHacked/librarieshacked.github.io/_posts/2023-08-05-plr-technical-consultation.md

 ---
 title: Public lending right technical change
-excerpt: Thoughts and response to a consultation for a technical change to public lending right
+excerpt: Response to a consultation for a technical change to public lending right
 categories:
   - PLR
 tags: